That Should Be A Movie: The Battle of Chipyong-ni: Part I

 Today’s historical event I would like to pitch as a movie is The Korean War battles of The Twin Tunnels and Chipyong-ni as recorded in High Tide in the Korean War: How an Outnumbered American Regiment Defeated the Chinese at the Battle of Chipyong-ni by Leo Barron from Stackpole Books and Leadership in the Crucible: The Korean War Battles of Twin Tunnels and Chipyong-ni by Kenneth E. Hamburger from Texas A&M University Press.

-Of the two books I have, Leadership in the Crucible is more didactic while Hight Tide in the Korean War is more of a play by play of the Battle.
-Hamburger’s book starts off with the international issues that led to the war, with a Sparksnotes edition of the conflict up to January 1951 and the back story of the primary members of the U. S. 23rd Infantry Regiment.
+Of the two books I have, Leadership in the Crucible is more didactic while Hight Tide in the Korean War is more of a play-by-play of the Battle.
+Hamburger’s book starts with the international issues that led to the war, with a Sparksnotes edition of the conflict up to January 1951 and the back story of the primary members of the U. S. 23rd Infantry Regiment.
 He follows the 23rd as they land at Pusan, march up the Korean Peninsula, and after a desperate fight at Kunu-ri, escape the Chinese invasion of November 1951, the only regiment still fit for combat in the Indianhead Division.
-He also uses the actions of the good officers like Paul L. Freeman, Jr. and Ralph Monclar, as compared to less liked officers like Ned Almond, to illustrate lessons on good leadership.
-Barron’s book is more actioned oriented as the majority of its pages are dedicated to the regiment’s actions at Twin Tunnels and Chipyong-ni.
-By sectioning each chapters with heads containing the military dates and times and the locations of different units, Barron creates an atmosphere that puts us right in the conflict as he cites veterans’ descriptions of the weather, the terrain, the military culture, the heroics of their comrades, the cries of the wounded, the actions of the enemy and the effect of American arms, booby-traps, fire and air power upon them.
+He also uses the actions of good officers like Paul L. Freeman, Jr. and Ralph Monclar, as compared to less-liked officers like Ned Almond, to illustrate lessons on good leadership.
+Barron’s book is more action-oriented as the majority of its pages are dedicated to the regiment’s actions at Twin Tunnels and Chipyong-ni.
+By sectioning each chapter with headings containing the military dates and times and the locations of different units, Barron creates an atmosphere that puts us right in the conflict as he cites veterans’ descriptions of the weather, the terrain, the military culture, the heroics of their comrades, the cries of the wounded, the actions of the enemy and the effect of American arms, booby-traps, fire, and air power upon them.

-Barron writes that when he first heard of the battles the thought that
+Barron writes that when he first heard of the battles he thought that

 The central elements of the story were right out of a Hollywood blockbuster: A single U. S. Army infantry regiment found itself trapped behind enemy lines, facing several Chinese Army Divisions.
 Despite the long odds, the 23rd Infantry, together with its attached French Battalion, whipped the Chinese divisions and altered the course of the Korean War.
 The story was tailor-made for a great movie. (page xiii)